uvaai/ml1/10 week1/40 Turing Test/submit.md

 ### Submission

-For the written portion this week, you should submit your answer to exercise 4 from *Elements of AI* and your reply to Turing defending one of the objections he mentions.
+For the written portion this week, you should submit your answer to exercise 4 from *Elements of AI* and your reply to Turing on the objections he mentions to the question "Can machines think?".